mobile app bar

 Phoenix Suns former player Charles Barkley in attendance against the Minnesota Timberwolves during an NBA Cup game at Mortgage Matchup Center.

 Charles Barkley exudes a certain ‘je ne sais quoi’ that’s difficult to fully verbalize.
-The reason he’s been on television over the past quarter of a century can be attributed to this quality of his.
-Kevin Johnson, his former Suns teammate, spoke on this ad nauseum on the Club520 podcast.
+But this quality of his is possibly the reason he has been flourishing with ease on television over the past quarter of a century.
+Kevin Johnson, his former Suns teammate, spoke on this on the Club520 podcast.

-Aside from speaking on Chuck’s nightlife shenanigans, Johnson kept his name in high regard.
-He expressed his distaste for Shaq and Kenny having bragging rights over Chuck due to them having a championship.
+Besides speaking on Chuck’s nightlife shenanigans, Johnson kept the legend in high regard.
+He expressed his distaste for Shaquille O’Neal and Kenny Smith having an edge in the Inside the NBA dynamic, or rather, bragging rights over Chuck, because they have won a championship.

-“[It] pisses me off every time I see it on TV,” said Johnson, claiming Barkley deserved a title and that he’d exchange his own title to bestow it upon Chuck in a heartbeat.
+“[It] pisses me off every time I see it on TV,” said Johnson, claiming Barkley deserved a title.
+He added that he would even exchange his own title to bestow it upon Chuck in a heartbeat.
+Just that, Johnson, like Barkley, never won a championship during his career.
+Maybe that’s why he feels more for Barkley.

-This conversation then divulged into another anecdote from KJ where he recalled Chuck discussing with his family on whether he should vote Republican and back George Bush.
+The conversation then took on a political turn when KJ divulged another anecdote.
+The former Mayor of Sacramento, a Democrat in fact, recalled Chuck discussing with his family whether he should vote Republican and back George Bush.
 “You can’t vote for Bush.
-He’s for the rich people,” yelled out his family.
+He’s for the rich people,” yelled out one of his family members.

-Chuck’s response according to Johnson?
-“Beg your pardon?
+Chuck’s response, according to Johnson, was, “Beg your pardon?
 I’m rich now.”

-It’s unclear if he did eventually vote for Bush.
-However, it should be noted that in 2015 he revealed that he’s always voted Democratic.
+It’s unclear if Barkley eventually voted for Bush.
+However, in 2015, he revealed that he had always voted for the Democratic party.
 He’s also let it be known that he thinks the entirety of the political sphere is a sham.

 “All politics is rich people screwing poor people.
 Poor people are too stupid to know they’re just chess pieces in a game,” said Barkley in 2016.

-While Chuck is known for making heavy statements such as this, he can get away with it for the most part due to his lovable personality.
-This is what Kevin Johnson was ultimately talking about: Chuck’s likability as a person.
+While Chuck is known for making heavy statements such as this, he can get away with it for the most part due to his personality.
+This is what Johnson eventually spoke about: Chuck’s likability as a person.

 “He’s not afraid to take a stand on things that may not be politically correct.
-His role model growing up was Muhammed Ali.
-And Charles is the modern-day Muhammed Ali.
-He just has this gift of likability and you just root for him whether you agree with him or not.”
+His role model growing up was Muhammad Ali.
+And Charles is the modern-day Muhammad Ali.
+He just has this gift of likability, and you just root for him whether you agree with him or not,” said Johnson.

-Barkley’s outspoken nature has earned him a great deal of cache in consumers’ minds.
-He does hold a certain level of influence and he recognizes that.
-It’s just that he doesn’t have a modicum of care in the world for what people perceive him as in regards to his personality.
+Barkley’s outspoken nature has earned him a great deal of cache in people’s minds.
+He does hold a certain level of influence, and he recognizes that.
+It’s just that he doesn’t have a modicum of care in the world for what people perceive him as.

 About the author